 - 1. Maintain current certification in First Aid and CPR - 2.
 Life threatening emergencies require prompt intervention.
 The three most critical emergencies are: loss of breathing, loss of heartbeat, and severe bleeding. - 3.
-Breathing Emergencies - a.
-Choking: Heimlich maneuver - b.
-No breathing: Rescue breathing - 4.
-Circulatory Emergencies - a.
-Heart Attack: Recognize symptoms; have victim stop all activity and rest; help them to rest comfortable; call 911; assist with prescribed medication; monitor vital signs; be prepared to administer CPR if the victim's heart stops beating. - b.
-No heartbeat: Administer cardiopulmonary resuscitation - c.
-Severe bleeding: Cover with a clean bandage and apply direct pressure; elevate if no fracture is suspected; apply pressure bandages and additional bandages if necessary; use pressure points. - d.
-Shock: Signs of shock are restlessness, altered consciousness; pale, cool, moist skin, rapid breathing, and rapid pulse.
-Care for shock by having the victim lie down in a comfortable position; control external bleeding if present; reassure the victim; elevate legs about 12 inches unless a fracture is suspected.
-Do not give anything eat or drink.
-Call 911.
+Breathing Emergencies a.
+Choking: Heimlich maneuver b.
+No breathing: Rescue breathing a.
+Heart Attack: Recognize symptoms; have victim stop all activity and rest; help them to rest comfortable; call 911; assist with prescribed medication; monitor vital signs; be prepared to administer CPR if the victim's heart stops beating.